Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Amy grew up with a mother who did Richard Simmons’ Sweatin’ to the Oldies and preached the merits of slimfast.
 Her aunt always talked about her “love handles” and how she needed to lose at least ten pounds before the summer.
 They never said anything to Amy about her body, but she got the gist.
 Lose weight, feel confident.
 Gain weight, feel ashamed.

 Because of all of the contrasting food rules (Are carbs good?
 Will fat make me fat?), Amy has been on and off of every diet you can think of, and feels completely lost with the cycles of restriction and over-eating.
-She hears about this thing called Intuitive Eating and wonders if she could get off of the diet roller coaster for good.
+She hears about this thing called Intuitive Eating and wonders if she could ditch diet culture for good and heal her relationship with food.
 That’s when she reaches out to me – feeling completely lost about what is “right” when it comes to how to eat and how she feels about her body.

 What Is Intuitive Eating and How Does It Work?

 Intuitive Eating was created by Evelyn Tribole and Elyse Resch.
 They understood as dietitians that people would not get better if they had strict food rules and that a lot of people with strained relationships with food had a pattern of not listening to their internal cues to understand what or how to eat.
 With a lot of research and work with people, they created the Intuitive Eating approach.
-Their core philosophy is all about rejecting diet culture and embracing body trust.
-While this sounds easy, it is not, which is why they created 10 Principles which help intuitive eaters unlearn these rules.
+Their core philosophy is all about rejecting diet culture and embracing body trust to heal your relationship with food.
+While this sounds easy, it is not, which is why they created the 10 Principles of Intuitive Eating which help intuitive eaters unlearn these rules that diet culture has tried to teach us all.

 The 10 Principles of Intuitive Eating Explained